QuickLogic-Corp/qorc-testapps/qf_helloworldfpga/README.rst

   - | Update the bootloader to the latest from `qorc-sdk <https://github.com/QuickLogic-Corp/qorc-sdk>`_ :code:`master`
     |
-    | Clone the repo, or update it to latest using:
+    | Clone the qorc-sdk repo, or update it to latest using:
     | :code:`git checkout master && git pull`
     | Build the :code:`qf_bootloader` app as usual using :code:`make` from :code:`qf_apps/qf_bootloader/GCC_Project` directory
     | Flash the built bootloader bin using: